Kefalonia Yacht Charters

 Floating aimlessly in Patraikos Bay, not far from Zákynthos and Lefkas, its vast coastline is home to a diverse array of local flora and fauna, inlets of crystal blue water and the mountainous Enos.

 Recognized today as the backdrop for “Captain Corelli’s Mandolin,” even before that, Kefalonia had a rich cultural history.
-Once part of Achaia and East Illyria, during the Byzantine period, the island was attacked and ruled by the Normans, Franks, Venetians and the Turks.
+Once part of Achaia and East Illyria, during the Byzantine period, the island was attacked and ruled by the Normans, Franks, Venetians, and the Turks.
 In 1864, this remote island officially became a part of Greece; and has continued to be an icon of natural luxury ever since.

 Reserve your private charter yacht today, and let Kefalonia be your next port of call when you set sail to the Ionian Islands.

-Things to Do and See on Kefalonia
+Kefalonia Yacht Charters – Things to Do & See

 Drogarati Cave: A natural formation in the Grecian landscape, this grandiose wonder could otherwise be regarded as an artistic masterpiece.
 Filled with stalactites and stalagmites of all hues and shapes, suspended in the cave for centuries now, this unique landmark has an ambiance all of its own: heavenly, to say the least, when reflected by the sunlight.
 Today, the geological phenomenon’s excellent acoustics and natural domed roof lend itself as the site for one-of-a-kind concerts.